Westminster School (Connecticut): Headmasters

-Student activities

 Theater

-Each year the theater program stages three productions in the Werner Centennial Theater: one dramatic production spanning the varied genre of Western theater, a musical production, and the student-directed performances, which offer advanced students the opportunity to direct.
-Each of these productions offers many opportunities for student involvement and leadership, both on stage and backstage.
+Each year the theater program stages three productions in the Werner Centennial Theater: one dramatic production, a musical production, and a student-directed performance.

 Situated at the northeastern corner of the campus's central quadrangle, Centennial Center was upgraded in 1988 into a 30,000 square-foot building including a two-story lobby, a 400-seat, multi-use Shakespearean-style theater, music and dance studios and rehearsal room, dressing rooms, a scene shop/laboratory and other production support spaces.
-Particular to the “courtyard” theater form, all 400 seats are within 40 feet of the front of the stage, and there is built-in flexibility for both audience size and style of production.